Biegus/DiamondFlasher/README.md

 1. First of all, you need to load some flashcards.
 There are various ways of doing it.

--Use *parse_raw* and then type or past all flashcards.
+- Use *parse_raw* and then type or past all flashcards.
 Split keys and values with "-".
 Empty line means end.

--Use *load_file*.
+- Use *load_file*.
 In that case you have to specify the file name.
 Optionally you can change splitter ("-" by default).

--Use *load_all_file* or *load_file_desktop*, they are much more specfied ways for loading files.
+- Use *load_all_file* or *load_file_desktop*, they are much more specfied ways for loading files.

 2. When you are done adding, if you want to invert keys and values you can use *invert*